 Problems With Cat Anal Glands

-If a cat develops an infected anal gland, they will receive antibiotics.
-If the anal glands are impacted and unable to empty, then a veterinarian will need to sedate or anesthetize the cat in order to remove the thickened contents of the anal glands.
-If the impaction is not addressed, the glands will rupture and need to be cleaned out under anesthesia while the pain and infection is also managed.
-Sometimes cats have such chronic issues with their anal glands, or a tumor is found in or around the glands, that they are surgically removed.
+Usually, anal gland issues begin with inflammation which can lead to an infection.
+If a cat develops an infected anal gland, it will receive antibiotics and may need the glands flushed and cleaned out.
+But if the anal glands are impacted due to the thickening of the fluid and are unable to be emptied with manual pressure, then a veterinarian will need to sedate or anesthetize your cat in order to remove the contents of the anal glands.
+If the impaction is not addressed, the glands will rupture and will need to be cleaned out under anesthesia while the pain and infection are also managed.
+If a tumor is found then surgery will be necessary to remove it.

-Preventing Anal Gland Problems
+Preventing Cat Anal Gland Problems

-If you're worried about your cat developing anal gland problems, prevent it from becoming overweight and let your veterinarian know if it's scooting its rear end on the floor or has any inflammation around the rectal area.
-Monitor for diarrhea and do not attempt to express the anal glands unnecessarily.
-Manually expressing anal glands without them needing it can cause irritation problems in the future, so it is best to leave them alone unless a reason to express them arises.
+If you're still worried about it developing anal gland problems, be sure to let your veterinarian know if it's scooting its rear end on the floor or has any inflammation around the rectal area.
+Monitor your cat's stool for diarrhea and do not attempt to express the anal glands unnecessarily.
+Manually expressing anal glands without them needing it can actually irritate the glands unnecessarily so it is best to leave them alone unless a reason to express them arises.